Stackin’ raises $12.6M Series B to help millennials navigate the crowded fintech space – TechCrunch

 Success (and a shutter)

 With the new financing and COVID-19, Stackin’ is doubling down on its text-messaging business and stripping the company of its other plays in the product field.
 In the fall, Stackin’ launched a new investment feature similar to Acorns to encourage users to invest.
-In June, it launched a no-fee, checking and savings account feature in partnership with Radius Bank.
+In June, it launched a no-fee checking and savings account feature in partnership with Radius Bank.
 The company recently ended its partnership with Radius Bank and will continue its small investing operations, an “unraveling” move that the CEO says was so “Stackin did not look like it competes with its customers.”

 “As a referral product, we don’t even want the appearance that we’re trying to compete with the neo-banking space,” Grimes said.
-“Our core focus as we move forward is going to be 100 percent built around how we can be the most efficient company on the planet and use data to refer people into the products they need when they need them.”
+“Our core focus as we move forward is going to be 100% built around how we can be the most efficient company on the planet and use data to refer people into the products they need when they need them.”

-Stackin’ has 18 employees, and will use the new funding to expand its messaging service, user growth, and marketplace to the United Kingdom later this year.
+Stackin’ has 18 employees, and will use the new funding to expand its messaging service, user growth and marketplace to the United Kingdom later this year.